Common Name: Short-finned Pilot Whale

 The species is quite indifferent to shipping, and can be approached very close in small boats.
 The name ‘pilot’ was given by fishermen, who believed that the animal was always found near herring shoals, and used it to guide their boats.

-Records from India: A shoal of these whales is known to have been stranded at Salt Lake near Calcutta in July 1852.
-Another mass stranding on the Indian coast occurred in 1973, when 147 of these animals stranded near Tuticorin.
-More recently, two of them were caught in fishing nets near Cuddalore, Tamil Nadu.
+Records from India: Common around Andaman and Nicobar islands and Lakshadweep islands.
+A shoal of these whales is known to have been stranded at Salt Lake near Calcutta in July 1852.
+Two other mass strandings on the Indian coast occurred in 1973, when 147 of these animals stranded near Tuticorin and again in 2017, 80+ animals stranded in the same location.
+They have also been sighted off Kerala and Tamil Nadu.

 World Distribution: Short-finned Pilot Whales are found in the tropical regions of the Indian, Pacific and Atlantic Oceans.

-Could Be Confused With: There is a distinct possibility of confusion with False Killer Whales Pseudorca crassidens which are also equally social.
-They can be distinguished as follows:
+Could Be Confused With: There is a distinct possibility of confusion with other Blackfish

 Diagnostic Features: At sea, square, bulbous head; broad-based fin.